vulcanize/vulcanizedb/libraries/shared/factories/README.md

 ### Config

-The config holds configuration variables for the event transformer, including a name for the transformer, the contract address it is working at, the contract's abi, the topic (e.g. event signature; topic0) that it is filtering for, and starting and ending block numbers.
+The config holds configuration variables for the event transformer, including a name for the transformer, the contract address it is working at, the contract's ABI, the topic (e.g. event signature; topic0) that it is filtering for, and starting and ending block numbers.

 ```go